Don’t make it any harder on yourself by having the wrong shoes.

 If I didn’t want to spend so much money, I’d have no option but to go for the Giannis Immortality.

-I might also give the Li-Ning All City 9 or 10s a go since I do a fair bit of hitting and I would probably buy the Curry 10s purely because they are a really beautiful, amazingly crafted shoe!
+I might also give the Li-Ning All City 9 a go since I do a fair bit of hitting and I would probably buy the Curry 10s purely because they are a really beautiful, amazingly crafted shoe!

 When all of the options are so awesome, it’s fine sometimes to just pick the one you think looks the coolest!